Posted on Sunday, July 13th, 2003

 Posted on Friday, March 19th, 2004

 In a previous entry I talked about how I was toying with the idea of riding my motorcycle through the central USA in order to visit a bunch of States that I hadn't yet been to.
 But today I received my latest copy of American Motorcyclist (the official publication of the American Motorcyclist Association) and all of that has changed.
-I don't give two shits if I ever visit the crap-hole that is South Dakota.
+I don't give two shits if I ever visit South Dakota.
 And let me tell you why...

 Last August, South Dakota Congressman Bill Janklow ran through a stop sign at over 70 miles an hour directly in the path of motorcyclist Randolph Scott (who sadly died on the scene soon after as a result of the accident).
 Despite the fact that ass-wipe Janlow has a long history of speeding and various other traffic violations, he was sentenced to only 100 days of jail time and a small fine.